Democratic Alliance (South Africa): Since becoming the Democratic Alliance in 2003

 The party consolidated its status as the official opposition in the 2004 general election, while the NNP collapsed.
 Having gone into opposition in the Western Cape in 2001 when the NNP formed a new coalition with the ANC, the demise of the NNP made the province a natural target for the party.
 In the 2006 municipal elections, the DA narrowly gained control of its largest city, Cape Town, in a multi-party coalition.
 Helen Zille, the executive mayor of Cape Town, then succeeded Leon as DA Party Leader in May 2007.
 In 2008, she re-launched the party as one that no longer acts solely as an opposition but also as an alternative choice for government.
 The party also introduced a new logo and a new slogan.
-Zille said the new DA would be "more reflective of our rich racial, linguistic and cultural heritage", and emphasized that she wanted it to be a "party for all the people" and not decline into a "shrinking, irrelevant minority".
-The Western Cape was won by DA with an outright majority in the 2009 general election, and Zille became the new provincial premier.
-In her newsletter, she wrote that "winning power in the Western Cape will allow us to show what co-operative governance between local authorities and a province can achieve".
+Zille said the new DA would be "more reflective of our rich racial, linguistic and cultural heritage," and emphasized that she wanted it to be a "party for all the people" and not decline into a "shrinking, irrelevant minority."
+In the 2009 South African general election, the DA won an overall majority in the Western Cape, and Zille became the new provincial premier.
+In her newsletter, she wrote that "winning power in the Western Cape will allow us to show what co-operative governance between local authorities and a province can achieve."
 In the 2011 local government elections, the party won control of most of the municipalities in the Western Cape.